Lanssi/clash-for-andorid-backup/README.md

 # clash-for-andorid-backup

-Backup of clash-for-andorid prebuilt apk
+Backup of clash-for-andorid prebuilt apk for 2.5.12.premium-armv8a version.
-version: 2.5.12.premium armv8a